freenode/web-7.0/content/kb/general/cloaks.md

 you visit will necessarily see your IP address, unless you are using a VPN or Tor.
 Many, many users happily use IRC for decades, never hiding their IP address, and do not have any problems.

+To re-iterate, the primary purpose of cloaks is to show your project affiliation, or lack thereof.
+"Hiding your IP" is not their primary purpose, and they cannot be fully relied upon to do that.

 Requesting a cloak
 ==================